iuec/uec-tech-standards/_pages/national_services/repeat_caller_service.md

 ### Querying The RCS

-Any system, that is used to manage people who are making first contact with Integrated Urgent Care, should query the Repeat Caller Service to identify whether that person has previously made contact with the Integrated Urgent Care service.
+Any system, that is used to manage people who are making their first contact with Integrated Urgent Care, should query the Repeat Caller Service to identify whether that person has previously made contact with the Integrated Urgent Care service.

 **If a caller's identity has been verified against the Personal Demographics Service (PDS), their NHS number should be included in the query and will be used as the primary search term.**

 **If a person's identity has not been verified against the PDS, their NHS number should not be included within the query - the query should only include recorded demographic details.**

-If a person is identified as having called twice previously within the preceeding 96 hours the service then they should be transferred to a clinician as a minimum level of priority (anything of a higher priority should be followed).
+If a person is identified as having called NHS 111 twice previously within the preceding 96 hours then they should be transferred to a clinician as a minimum level of priority (if a higher priority is recommended then that should take precedence).

+#### Patients referred via 111 Online
+For patients referred to Integrated Urgent Care from 111 Online (or any other online service), the Provider shall ensure that a Repeat Caller query is performed after the patient identity has been confirmed.
+If this has not been completed by the Online Digital Service, it must be performed within the receiving clinical workflow system.

 ### Submitting To The RCS